Businesses with employees must file the 941 Form for 2025. It’s due on a quarterly basis and is part of your responsibility to withhold payroll taxes.

 Medicare | 1.45% | 1.45% |

-The 2024 Social Security and Medicare tax rates haven’t changed.
-When you make your payments to the IRS, include both your and your employee’s portions.
+The 2025 Social Security and Medicare tax rates haven’t changed.
+When you make your payments to the IRS, be sure to include both your and your employee’s portions.

-The IRS released a draft of the 2025 Form 941 in July.
-No substantial changes were made to the form.
-While the 2025 version mirrors the current version, it may change before it’s finalized.
-If that changes, we’ll update this article in the new year, so be sure to check back.
+The IRS has not released a draft of the 2026 form, but no substantial changes to the form are expected.
+While the next version will likely mirror the current version, it may change before it’s finalized.
+We’ll update this article in the new year if that changes, so be sure to check back.

 Conclusion